 VPN users beware: Firefox and Chrome have a security vulnerability that may leak your IP address unless you’re using a full-featured VPN like NordVPN.
-Read on to find out what a WebRTC leak is and how you can protect yourself.
+Read on to find out what a WebRTC leak is, how to perform a WebRTC test and how you can protect yourself from vulnerability.

-WebRTC (Web Real-Time Communication) is an open-sourced tool that allows browsers that use it to form real-time, peer-to-peer connections with the websites they visit.
+WebRTC (Web Real-Time Communication) is an open-source tool that allows web browsers to form real-time peer-to-peer connections with the websites they visit.

-This allows your browser to do things like send live audio and video feeds back and forth between you and another participant online – without having to download any additional software.
+This allows your Firefox browser, for example, to send live audio and video feeds back and forth between you and another participant online without having to download any additional software.
 This is a non-proprietary protocol that allows any website to plug in and make such a connection (with your permission).

-It does this by establishing special communication channels from the browser that communicate with the website you’re visiting and exchange information (including your IP address).
-Those channels, however, may also bypass your encrypted tunnel as well.
+WebRTC does this by establishing special real time communication channels from the browser.
+They communicate with the website you’re visiting and exchange information (including your local and public IP addresses).

-There are a few ways to do this.
+If a WebRTC test showed that there is a leak, there are a few ways to block it.
 By far the simplest way is to block WebRTC leaks by using NordVPN.
 Whether you’re using our regular VPN or our browser plugins for Firefox or Chrome, either will block any unwanted IP address leaks through WebRTC while allowing authorized WebRTC connections to continue under your anonymous IP address.

-WebRTC requests can also be blocked from your browser, but this process will be a bit more complicated.
+You can also prevent WebRTC leaks by blocking WebRTC requests from your browser, but this process will be a bit more complicated.
 Furthermore, unlike with NordVPN, blocking WebRTC leaks using these methods will often disable WebRTC functionality completely.

 Disabling WebRTC on Chrome is tricky, and we strongly suggest using an extension to do so.
 That’s because the extension-free way involves manually editing setting files that can potentially make your Chrome browser malfunction if you do it wrong.